jwgcurrie/recordArucoTranslationRotation/README.md

 # recordArucoTranslationRotation
-Outputs translation and rotation in euler angles of specified Aruco marker as .csv
+Outputs translation and rotation in euler angles of specified Aruco marker as .csv using opencv.

 # 1. Setup Python Environment:
 Using conda (https://anaconda.org/anaconda/conda) create a new virtual environment using the file .Tracker.yml.
 Use the following command to do so.